Ashterism/timelapsepi/README.md

 > WIFI_MODE=hotspot

-Your cron-driven `run_all.sh` will now re-check and reassert the hotspot mode every 15 minutes.
+Your cron-driven `tma1.sh` will now re-check and reassert the hotspot mode every 15 minutes.

 ---